-At the height of the civil rights movement in the U.S., black American athletes were encouraged to boycott the Games.
+At the height of the civil rights movement in the United States, Black American athletes were encouraged to boycott the Games.
 Instead, African-American sprinters John Carlos (right) and Tommie Smith (left) staged a non-violent protest by raising their fists in a Black Power salute while the national anthem played during their medal ceremony.
 Although they were consequently suspended from the Olympic Village, their silent demonstration brought the American battle over civil rights to the international stage.

 Munich, 1972: Terror replaces peace

 Tragedy infamously marred the Munich Games when 11 Israeli athletes were taken hostage and killed by Palestinian terrorists.
 Although the Olympics continued and the incident led to increased security, the message of international peace promoted by the Games was permanently damaged.

 Montreal, 1976: African nations boycott